|Nutrition Facts (per serving)|

-- Prepare the Base: heat the butter in a small saucepan over a low heat until melted.
+Heat the butter in a small saucepan over low heat until melted.

-- Grease a 20cm (8") loose-bottomed tart with a little butter.
+Grease an 8 inch / 20 cm loose-bottomed tart with a little butter.
 Using the back of a tablespoon, press the crumb onto and up the sides of the tin to create and even, level tart case.

 Leftovers?
 It is doubtful there will be any, however, if there is, keep in an airtight tin in the refrigerator.
 This pie does not freeze.